lpereira/hardinfo/README.md

 Features include:
 - Report generation (in either HTML or plain text)
-- Benchmark result synchronization
-- Ability to explore the information on remote computers
+- Online Benchmarking - compare your machine against other machines

 Status
 ------